-Cancer-fighting immunotherapy recommended for FDA approval
+'Astounding' second-chance cancer drug heading for FDA approval

 Kite Pharmaceuticals has another CAR-T drug up for FDA priority review for the treatment of lymphoma.

-The Novartis drug is not the only FDA-approved drug to target CD19; Amgen's blinatumomab treats ALL using a similar technique, but "it's overall not quite as good" as the data coming out of the Novartis trials, Brody said.
+The Novartis drug would not be the only FDA-approved drug to target CD19; Amgen's blinatumomab treats ALL using this target, but "it's overall not quite as good" as the data coming out of the Novartis trials, Brody said.

-The same goes for personalized gene-editing therapies: Dendreon's Provenge was FDA-approved to treat prostate cancer in 2010, for example.
+The FDA previously approved Amgen's T-VEC, which injects a modified herpesvirus into melanoma cells, causing them to rupture.
+The same goes for personalized immunotherapy: Dendreon's Provenge was FDA-approved to treat prostate cancer in 2010, for example.

+Novartis refers to the drug as immunotherapy, not gene therapy.
+It is unclear how the FDA would categorize the drug if approved.

 The FDA does not have to follow the recommendation of their advisory committees, although it often does.
 The agency declined to comment on when it would issue a final decision on the committee's recommendation.
 Novartis expects the FDA to make a final decision by October but declined to comment on the drug's potential price tag.